LawlietLyf/AI-and-Privacy-Violation-replication/README.md

 The study's model-experiment repository is [AI-and-Privacy-Violation-replication](https://github.com/LawlietLyf/AI-and-Privacy-Violation-replication).
 This README describes the figure package supplied with the submission.
 Model experiments and fresh-response estimation workflows are separate from this prepared-data figure runner.

-The data generation code under `ED 1/` folder is not read or executed by `run.do`.
-Its standalone Python inference script reads `AZURE_OPENAI_API_KEY` and `AZURE_OPENAI_ENDPOINT` from environment variables; users of that script must also set its output directory and model deployment for their own environment.
+`run.do` reads the supplied ED1 responses and runs only the Stata plotter.
+It does not execute `ED 1/code/privacy_preference.py` or call a model API.
+That optional Python inference script reads `AZURE_OPENAI_API_KEY` and `AZURE_OPENAI_ENDPOINT` from environment variables; users must also set its output directory and model deployment for their own environment.